Lie Detector Test Los Angeles, California

 It is important to note that polygraph tests are not considered to be completely accurate, and the results are generally not admissible as evidence in a court of law.
 There is ongoing debate about the reliability of polygraphs and their effectiveness in detecting deception.

-Are lie detectors legal in California?
+Are Lie Detectors Legal in California?

 In California, the use of polygraph tests is regulated by the California Polygraph Examiners Act, which sets forth the requirements that must be met in order for the results of a polygraph test to be considered valid.
 The Act requires that polygraph examiners be licensed by the state and that they follow certain procedures in administering and interpreting polygraph tests.